Multi-Source Diffusion Models for Simultaneous Music Generation and Separation: Hyperparameter Search for Source Separation

 \section{Hyperparameter Search for Source Separation}

 We conduct a hyperparameter search over $S_{\text{churn}}$ to evaluate the importance of stochasticity in source separation over a fixed subset of 100 chunks of the Slakh2100 test set, each spanning 12 seconds (selected randomly).
-To provide a fair comparison between the Dirac (`MSDM Dirac', `Weakly MSDM Dirac') and Gaussian (`MSDM Gaussian', `Weakly MSDM Gaussian') posterior scores, we execute a search over their specific hyperparameters, namely the constrained source for the Dirac separators and the $\gamma(t)$ coefficient for the Gaussian separators.
+To provide a fair comparison between the Dirac (`MSDM Dirac', `ISDM Dirac') and Gaussian (`MSDM Gaussian', `ISDM Gaussian') posterior scores, we execute a search over their specific hyperparameters, namely the constrained source for the Dirac separators and the $\gamma(t)$ coefficient for the Gaussian separators.
 Results are illustrated in Table \ref{tab:ablations}.
-We observe that: \textbf{(i)} stochasticity proves beneficial for all separators, given that the highest values of SI-SDR$_{\text{i}}$ are achieved with $S_\text{churn} = 20$ and $S_\text{churn} = 40$, \textbf{(ii)} using the Dirac likelihood we obtain higher values of SI-SDR$_{\text{i}}$ with respect to the Gaussian likelihood, both with the MSDM and Weakly MSDM separators, and \textbf{(iii)} the Weakly MSDM separators perform better than the contextual MSDM separators (at the expense of not being able to perform total and partial generation).
+We observe that: \textit{(i)} stochasticity proves beneficial for all separators, given that the highest values of SI-SDR$_{\text{I}}$ are achieved with $S_\text{churn} = 20$ and $S_\text{churn} = 40$, \textit{(ii)} using the Dirac likelihood we obtain higher values of SI-SDR$_{\text{I}}$ with respect to the Gaussian likelihood, both with the MSDM and ISDM separators, and \textit{(iii)} the ISDM separators perform better than the contextual MSDM separators (at the expense of not being able to perform total and partial generation).